Terminal

 Investment grade over Treasuries

-Credit spreads are Druckenmiller's real-time credit stress gauge.
+Credit spreads are a real-time stress gauge for the financial system.
 Widening spreads often lead equity selloffs by weeks.

 HY Credit Spread (OAS)